 Why is it called Roku?
 What does Roku mean?

 The origin of the brand name comes from the company’s founder Anthony Wood.
 The word Roku means six in Japanese, and it was the sixth company he started.
-Wood still remains the CEO and Chairman of Roku, inc. in 2020.
+Wood still remains the CEO and Chairman of Roku, inc. as of 2021.

 How do Roku devices work?